-Headers: In the API Headers section, add two rows with the following key and value:
+Headers: In the Headers section of Apipheny, add two rows with the following key and value:

-Where <your_token> is the value of the token you obtained previously, in Step 3.
-There should be a space between Bearer and <your_token>.
+Make sure to replace your_token with the value of the token you obtained previously, in Step 3.
+There should be a space between Bearer and your_token.

 Here’s what your API request should look like in Apipheny, if you’re following the same example as us: